Gwen Raverat: Period Piece

 When she was 62 Raverat started to write her classic childhood memoir Period Piece, which she illustrated with line drawings.
 It appeared in 1952 and has not been out of print since then.

 Memberships

 Gwen Raverat was a founding member of the Society of Wood Engravers, which held an annual exhibition that included works from other artists such as David Jones, John Nash, Paul Nash, Paul Gauguin and Clare Leighton.

 Publications on Raverat

 There are two published collections of Raverat's work.
 The first, by Reynolds Stone, presents many of her engravings printed from Raverat's original blocks; the second, by Joanna Selborne and Lindsay Newman, presents some 75 engravings printed from the blocks, and has long listings of Raverat's work.
 (The second editions of these books are not printed from the original blocks.)
 The catalogue of the 1989 exhibition at Lancaster University includes a useful bibliography.

 Raverat's grandson, William Pryor, has edited and published the complete correspondence between Gwen, Jacques, and Virginia Woolf.
-Pryor has also blogged a talk on Raverat.